Contact Us for a Free Consultation (213) 542-0979

 PC 209 Enhanced Kidnapping Charges

-Penal Code 209 defines the more serious aggravated kidnapping as when a kidnapper has intent for the kidnapping a victim to be for ransom, reward, or extortion.
+Penal Code 209 defines the more serious aggravated kidnapping as when a kidnapper has intent for the kidnapping of a victim to be for ransom, reward, or extortion.

 Anyone who is convicted of PC 209 aggravated kidnapping is facing the following penalties:

-• life in prison without the possibility of parole if the victim suffers serious bodily harm or death, or if confinement subjected them to a risk of death;
+• life in prison without the possibility of parole if the victim suffers serious bodily harm or death or if confinement subjected them to a risk of death;

-• life in prison with possibility of parole if there was no risk of injury or death;
+• life in prison with the possibility of parole if there was no risk of injury or death;

 • same penalties above for any person who aids or abets in the aggravated kidnapping for ransom.